lawrennd/old_talks/_data-science/includes/breadth-or-depth.md

 \subsection{Breadth or Depth Paradox}

 \notes{The first challenge we'd like to highlight is the unusual paradoxes of the data society.
-It is too early to determine whether these paradoxes are fundmental or transient.
+It is too early to determine whether these paradoxes are fundamental or transient.
 Evidence for them is still somewhat anecdotal, but they seem worthy of further attention.}

 \subsubsection{The Paradox of Measurement}
 \slides{* Able to quantify to a greater and greater degree the actions of individuals